 Belgian Mortality Monitoring Be-MOMO

 These are the observed all-cause mortality in Belgium outputted from the Be-MOMO model over the last five years.
-The observed numbers are the average of the day and the 6 previous days.
-Because of a delay in the registration of deaths, counts for the most recent weeks are preliminary and numbers are visualised with a 4 week time lag.
+The daily observed numbers are the average of the day, the 3 previous and the 3 later days.
+Because of a delay in the registration of deaths, counts for the most recent weeks are preliminary and numbers are visualized with a 3 week time lag.
 You are free to use the results produced by this application on the sole condition that the source is mentioned (cf. Footnote at the bottom of this page).